dwallach1/alexa-scribe/README.md

 # To Do

-Currently, by hacking into the program, I have disabled Alexa's general application to allow for the automation.
+- Currently, by hacking into the program, I have disabled Alexa's general application to allow for the automation.
 The main next goal is to allow for both functionalities simultaneously.
+- Extract alexa-scribe from Chronos (seperate the two entities)